ChadG-202/solid/Readme.md

 # SOLID Principles

-This repository contains the lab exercise for Week 4 in CI346, and is about the *Dependency Injection* design pattern.
+This repository contains a lab exercise for the module CI346, and is about the *Dependency Injection* design pattern.
 Although the program currently works, it violates some or all of the SOLID principles, and is unfortunately brittle -- making a small change, such as printing